This article will help you:

 If you're a non-paying customer and you exceed your monthly limit three times, your account will be blocked.
 You will no longer be able to access any of your charts and dashboards (you will still have access to certain Admin functions, like the User API, so you can meet your compliance obligations).
 Data you send to Amplitude up to your limit will continue to be ingested; however, data past the limit will not be ingested.
 If you continue to exceed your monthly limit without upgrading to a paid plan, your account will be deleted six months after it was first blocked.

 The allowed per-project maximums for event types, event properties, and user properties are:

 - Event types: 2000

 Once these limit are reached, Amplitude will stop indexing new values.
 Data for any event types and event or user properties that exceed these limits cannot be queried from Amplitude, and can only be accessed in the raw data by exporting data via a CSV file or Amplitude's Export API.

 As an example, imagine an instrumentation bug causes your product to send several additional event types to Amplitude, causing your project to exceed its instrumentation limit by five.
 Data for those excess event types will be visible within Amplitude once you have brought your project back down under the instrumentation limit.
 However, you will be unable to query any data received for those excess event types during the period when your account was over the instrumentation limit.

 There is no limit to the number of event or user property values you can send.
 However, for a specific event or user property, only the first 1000 values sent to Amplitude will be selectable from dropdown menus.
-All values past that threshold will be stored in Redshift for direct querying, and you will have to manually search for a specific value in order to segment by it in Amplitude.

 Character limit for strings